adinan-tech/oke-cassandra-spark-locality-demo/README.md

 terraform apply
 ```

-**Note:** The initial infrastructure provisioning completes within 10-15 minutes, but the full setup (via cloud-init on the bastion) takes about 20 minutes to install Helm, deploy Cassandra and Spark, and run the read job.
+**Note:** The initial infrastructure provisioning completes within about 15 minutes, but the full setup (via cloud-init on the bastion) takes about 20 minutes to install Helm, deploy Cassandra and Spark, and run the read job.

 To monitor the process, SSH into the bastion and run: